 Breathe.
 Is your inhalation and exhalation soft, slow, and even?
 Is it calm, almost imperceptible?

-The main muscle controlling respiration is the diaphragm, located on the bottom surface of the lungs.
-During inhalation, the diaphragm drops down creating space for the lungs to expand.
-It then rises up to push air back out as the lungs contract.
-During slow and controlled belly breathing, the action of the belly button rising and falling moves the intestines out of the way so the diaphragm can operate efficiently.
-Watching a healthy baby sleep and you will see relaxed, slow, even belly breathing.
+The main muscle that controls respiration is the diaphragm, located on the bottom surface of the lungs.
+During inhalation, the diaphragm drops down, creating space for the lungs to expand, before rising up to push air back out as the lungs contract.
+During slow and controlled belly breathing, the action of the navel rising and falling moves the intestines out of the way so the diaphragm can operate efficiently.
+Watch a healthy baby sleep, and you will see relaxed, slow, even belly breathing.

 One of the consequences of mouth breathing is an imbalance in oxygen and carbon dioxide.
 Respiration is optimized with an ideal ratio of these molecules, mathematically graphed as the oxygen-hemoglobin dissociation curve.
-Under-breathing (a lack of inhalation) leads to a deprivation of oxygen, and over-breathing (too much exhalation), results in a loss of carbon dioxide.
+Under-breathing (a lack of inhalation) leads to oxygen deprivation, and over-breathing (too much exhalation) results in loss of carbon dioxide.
 In a state of insufficient carbon dioxide, oxygen becomes more tightly bound to hemoglobin.
 The sweet spot on this curve results in the most efficient pickup and delivery of oxygen, or oxygen saturation, via the hemoglobin in red blood cells.

 The factors that contribute to mouth breathing are many.
 Obstructive sleep apnea in an overweight individual is one such example.
 A number of orthodontic conditions—stemming from poor nutrition during fetal development—render the sinuses shallow, making nose breathing less efficient.
 Chronic sinusitis also obstructs airways.

 Whatever the cause, the habit of chronic over-breathing is formally diagnosed as a breathing pattern disorder.
-This concept was clinically introduced by Ukrainian physician Dr. Konstantin Buteyko in the 1950’s.
-Dr. Buteyko posited that chronic low-grade hyperventilation leads to lowered levels of carbon dioxide in the blood (hypocapnea).
-He theorized that this deficiency affects the acid-base balance in the body resulting in a decrease in oxygen saturation in the body’s tissues.
-Dr. Buteyko linked this systemic oxygen deprivation to a number of health conditions including problems of the nervous system.
+This concept was clinically introduced by Ukrainian physician Dr. Konstantin Buteyko in the 1950s.
+Dr. Buteyko posited that chronic low-grade hyperventilation leads to lowered levels of carbon dioxide in the blood (hypocapnia).
+He theorized that this deficiency affects the acid-base balance in the body, resulting in a decrease in oxygen saturation in the body’s tissues.
+Dr. Buteyko linked this systemic oxygen deprivation to a number of health conditions, including problems of the nervous system.